fluxeddigital/Airline-Logos/README.md

 ### Running AirlineLogoScraper

 Download the `AirlineLogoScraper` executable and double-click on it (or run it through terminal with `$ ./AirlineLogoScraper`).
-It will create dump all downloaded logos into `~/Documents/Airline Logos`.
+It will create the logos into `~/Documents/Airline Logos`.

-## Airline Logos
+### All Logos

 As of 4 Oct 2017, the script yields 150 distinct logos.
-The results are dumped

 | ICAO code | image               |
 | ------- | --------------------- |